7 Investment Concepts Fundamental to Value Portfolio Management

 When you buy is something you can control.
 Be conservative when valuations are high.
 Hold cash and be mentally prepared to buy more stocks when prices are bargains.

 Ignore market comparisons in the short run.
 Most investors are too short sighted and impatient, looking for instant gratification.
-You can beat the market over long term cycles with valuation based asset allocation; it is the long run that matters.

 4. Proper Diversification